moding-il/bizdoc.core/README.md

 }
 ```

-The above class uses the `Form` attribute to instruct BizDoc to set a title to form when registering it in the configuration file.
-Tille an other properties can later be applied by editiong the bizdoc.json configuration file.
+The above example uses the `Form` attribute to instruct BizDoc to set a title to form when registering it in the configuration file.
+Title an other properties can be altered by editing bizdoc.json configuration file.
-For example, you can assign an icon from any of the [Material Icons](https://material.io/tools/icons).
+For example, you can assign an icon to the form from [Material Icons](https://material.io/tools/icons).

 ##### Mapping database tables

-If you wish to store form data as database tables, in addition to the internal BizDoc representation, annotate the class with `Table` attribute.
+BizDoc stores form data internally.
+If you wish to store form data as database tables, annotate the class with `Table` attribute.

-Assign the `DocumentId` attribute to instruct BizDoc to set its value from the document identity, and the `Line` attribute to set am ordinal of a sub-model collections.
+Assign the `DocumentId` attribute to instruct BizDoc to set its value from the document identity, and the `Line` attribute to set am ordinal to a sub model collections.

 ```c#
 [Table("MyTableLine")]